U.S. to get coveted Alibaba IPO after Hong Kong talks founder

 "We've come to the end of dialogue with Hong Kong and we're pivoting to the U.S. to start the listing process," said a company source familiar with the discussions.

-In the United States, Alibaba is unlikely to pursue a traditional dual class stock structure used by companies like Facebook Inc FB.N and Google (GOOG.O), a source said.
+In the United States, Alibaba is unlikely to pursue a traditional dual class stock structure used by companies like Facebook Inc and Google, a source said.
 Under a conventional dual class structure, founders and management have more voting rights than traditional shareholders.

 Instead, Alibaba is focused on a structure that would allow its partners to keep control over a majority of the board, the source said.